syncfusion-content/blazor-docs/blazor/dropdown-list/data-source.md

 ---
 layout: post
 title: Data Source in Blazor DropDown List Component | Syncfusion
-description: Learn here all about Data Source in Syncfusion Blazor DropDown List component and more.
+description: Checkout and learn here all about Data Source in Syncfusion Blazor DropDown List component and more.
 platform: Blazor
 control: DropDown List
 documentation: ug